unbalancedparentheses/the_bayes_way/README.md

 # The Bayes Way

+This page is a small subset consisting of the best articles, papers, videos and books to learn Probability and Statistics.
+It is a way to reduce the signal-noise ratio for beginners.

 ## Introduction to Python, Numpy and Pandas

 - [A Whirlwind Tour of Python - Jake VanderPlas](https://github.com/jakevdp/WhirlwindTourOfPython)